oracle/node-oracledb/doc/src/user_guide/initialization.rst

     * - Oracle Environment Variables
       - Purpose
     * - ``LD_LIBRARY_PATH``
       - The library search path for Linux and some UNIX platforms.
-Set this to the directory containing the Oracle Client libraries, for example ``/opt/oracle/instantclient_19_18`` or ``$ORACLE_HOME/lib``.
+Set this to the directory containing the Oracle Client libraries, for example ``/opt/oracle/instantclient_23_5`` or ``$ORACLE_HOME/lib``.
 The variable needs to be set in the environment before Node.js is invoked.
 The variable is not needed if the libraries are located by an alternative method, such as from running ``ldconfig``.
-On some UNIX platforms an OS specific equivalent, such as ``LIBPATH`` or ``SHLIB_PATH`` is used instead of ``LD_LIBRARY_PATH``.
+On some UNIX platforms, an OS specific equivalent such as ``LIBPATH`` or ``SHLIB_PATH`` is used instead of ``LD_LIBRARY_PATH``.
     * - ``PATH``
       - The library search path for Windows should include the location where ``OCI.DLL`` is found.
 Not needed if you pass :ref:`libDir <odbinitoracleclientattrsopts>` when calling :meth:`oracledb.initOracleClient()`.
     * - ``TNS_ADMIN``